TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/MLPlanningv2.md

 **Key Architectural Insight**:
 Each bucket processes videos with **identical window structures**, eliminating the ragged array problem:
+- Bucket 0-3s: All videos have 1 window (Hook only - no closing)
-- Bucket 0-3s, 3-9s: All videos have 2 windows (Hook + Closing only)
+- Bucket 3-9s: All videos have 2 windows (Hook + Closing only)
-- Bucket 9-13s, 13-18s: All videos have 5 windows (Hook + 3 Middle + Closing)
+- Bucket 9-13s, 13-18s: All videos have 3 windows (Hook + Middle Aggregate + Closing)
+  - Note: Middle segments aggregated for feature reliability in short windows
 - Bucket 18-33s: All videos have 6 windows (Hook + 4 Middle + Closing)
 - Bucket 33-60s, 60-90s, 90-120s: All videos have 7 windows (Hook + 5 Middle + Closing)

-This enables **full temporal granularity** without averaging, preserving narrative structure and pacing patterns.
+This enables **full temporal granularity** for most buckets, preserving narrative structure and pacing patterns.
+Buckets 9-13s and 13-18s use middle aggregation to ensure all 21 features are reliably measured (see Section 3.1.1).

 **Process**: